kemapak/code-kitchen/src/cross-domain-communication/README.md

 Click the [link](index.html) to open `index.html` with a browser and open developer tools by pressing `option+command+I (⌥+⌘+I)`.

-This sample code demonstrates how cross domain communication works via `JavaScript` and how to setup `Node/Express` server and your system `hosts` file.
+This sample code demonstrates how cross domain communication works via `JavaScript` and how to set up `Node/Express` server and your system `hosts` file.

 This applies to both iframes and different windows, tabs, etc.